eclipse-openj9/openj9-omr/doc/compiler/ProblemDetermination.md

 By binary searching `lastOptIndex=` you can find the optimization that failed.

-# Identifying Compilation Failures
+### Identifying Compilation Failures

-If the VM crashes, and you can see that the crash has occurred in the compiler module, it means that either the compier has failed during an attempt to compile a method, or one of the JIT run-time routines, which are also contained in the JIT module, has failed.
+If the VM crashes, and you can see that the crash has occurred in the compiler module, it means that either the compiler has failed during an attempt to compile a method, or one of the JIT run-time routines, which are also contained in the JIT module, has failed.
 Usually the VM prints this information on standard error just before it terminates; the information is also recorded in the corefile